Flights to Darwin and the Northern Territory

 Select the Multi-city option to include the Qantas Walkabout Pass to explore more of Australia for less.

 - Flights between London Heathrow and Darwin operate via Dubai and Sydney.

 - Flights between London Heathrow and Alice Springs operate via Dubai and Sydney.

 - Flights between London Heathrow and Ayers Rock (Uluru) operate via Dubai and Sydney.
 Flights between Sydney and Ayers Rock (Uluru) are operated by Jetstar.

-- Prices based on departure Monday to Thursday.
-A surcharge of £20 per passenger per booking applies for Friday to Sunday departures.
+- Prices based on departure Sunday to Thursday.
+A surcharge of £20 per passenger per booking applies for Friday and Saturday departures.

 - Fares may not be available on all flights.